 The continent’s best athletes from all 50 European National Olympic Committees will gather in Minsk next 21-30 June to participate in 15 sports: 3×3 basketball, archery, athletics, badminton, beach soccer, boxing, canoe sprint, cycling, gymnastics, judo, karate, sambo, shooting, table tennis and wrestling.

 Ten of the 15 sports will act as qualifiers for the Olympic Games Tokyo 2020, with the European Games also counting as the official European championships for four sports.
 All 12 sporting venues will be located a maximum 30 minutes’ drive from the Athletes’ Village, ensuring athletes can easily travel to training and competition facilities.

 “The EOC and the organisers of the European Games 2019 are working with the European Federations to create an innovative and interesting sport programme that will add value for everyone who competes in Minsk,” said European Games Executive Director Simon Clegg.
 “We have full confidence in Minsk to host an exceptional Games in 2019.”

 Tickets for the European Games will go on sale on 1 December 2018.
-Sales will be conducted MEGOC via minsk2019.ticketpro.within Belarus and through Official Resellers in their territories from 1 December 2018 until 28 February 2019.
+Sales will be conducted by MEGOC via minsk2019.ticketpro.by within Belarus and through Official Resellers in their territories from 1 December 2018 until 28 February 2019.
 Worldwide ticket sales will begin on 1 March 2019.